Coregular submanifolds and Poisson submersions: Introduction

 The main object of interest in the present paper are submersions between Poisson manifolds.
 The natural ``compatibility'' condition one can impose is: \begin{enumerate}[a)] \item that $p$ be a Poisson map. \end{enumerate}

 This is the correct Poisson-theoretic notion to ensure that $p$ intertwines Hamiltonian flows of $f$ and $f \circ p$.
-Note, however, that this does not imply that $p$ intertwines the induced symplectic foliations on the total space and base --- in general their relation is loose.
-And this may be interpreted as a manifestation of a lack of good functorial properties for general Poisson submersions.
+Note, however, that this does not imply that $p$ intertwines the induced symplectic foliations on the total space and base --- in the sense that the preimage of leaves is saturated.
+For example, symplectic realizations exist for any Poisson manifold \cite{Ka,We}, and those only intertwine symplectic foliations in this sense if $(M,\pi_M)$ is symplectic.\\

-Another natural ``compatibility'' condition one can impose is:
+In light of the discussion on submanifolds, another natural ``compatibility'' condition one can impose is:

-\begin{enumerate}[b)] \item that fibres of $p$ have an induced Poisson structure. \end{enumerate} As opposed to condition a), the condition that fibres of $p$ ``inherit'' Poisson structures is much subtler, and is one we clarify in Section \ref{sec : Poisson-Dirac submanifolds}.
-The issue at hand there is: which submanifolds of a Poisson manifold $(M,\pi_M)$ \emph{inherit} a Poisson structure from $\pi_M$, and how some of their fundamental Poisson-theoretic properties relate to those of $(M,\pi_M)$?

-The most straightforward notion is that of {\bf Poisson submanifold} \cite{Ki} which refers to a submanifold to which $\pi_M$ is tangent.
-There exist relatively few submanifolds of this kind.
-For example, if $(M,\pi_M)$ is symplectic, then its Poisson submanifolds are open subsets alone.

-However that may be, in Symplectic Geometry the pertinent notion of submanifold is that of symplectic submanifold, which utterly disregards the Hamiltonian dynamics.
-More generally, a submanifold of $(M,\pi_M)$ is a {\bf Poisson transversal}\footnote{Introduced in \cite{We} as \emph{minimal transversals to symplectic leaves}.} if it meets leaves of $\pi_M$ transversally in symplectic manifolds.
-The flexibility inherent to their definition allows for a greater abundance of Poisson transversals.
-For example, as opposed to Poisson submanifolds, small perturbations of Poisson transversals remain so.

-While seemingly different, both Poisson submanifolds of a Poisson manifold and symplectic submanifolds of a symplectic manifold are instances of the same procedure, but in the realm of \emph{Dirac structures} \cite{Cou}.
-This procedure --- which is always defined in the setting of constant Dirac structures --- may fail in the non-linear setting due to smoothness subtleties.
-When it does go through and the resulting Dirac structure is in fact Poisson one speaks of a {\bf Poisson-Dirac} submanifold \cite{CF}.
-This is the most general recipe to ``induce'' Poisson structures on submanifolds.

-At this level of generality, Poisson-Dirac submanifolds are rather unwieldy.
-For example, it may happen --- unlike the case of Poisson transversals --- that the symplectic foliation of a Poisson-Dirac submanifold of $(M,\pi_M)$ is \emph{not} made out of the intersections of $X$ with leaves of $\pi_M$; it might also happen --- as opposed to the case of Poisson submanifolds --- that its (local) Hamiltonian vector fields may \emph{not} be restrictions of ambient Hamiltonian vector fields.